avik-das/avik-das.github.io/_posts/2019-06-24-dynamic-programming-for-machine-learning-hidden-markov-models.md

 This article is part of an ongoing series on dynamic programming.
 If you need a refresher on the technique, see my [graphical introduction to dynamic programming]({% post_url 2019-04-15-a-graphical-introduction-to-dynamic-programming %}).

+(I gave a talk on this topic at PyData Los Angeles 2019, if you prefer [a video version of this post](https://youtu.be/MADX-L75ub8).)

 ## Defining a Hidden Markov Model

 A Hidden Markov Model deals with inferring the **state** of a system given some unreliable or ambiguous **observations** from that system.
 One important characteristic of this system is the state of the system evolves over time, producing a sequence of observations along the way.
 There are some additional characteristics, ones that explain the Markov part of HMMs, which will be introduced later.
 By incorporating some domain-specific knowledge, it's possible to take the observations and work backwards to a maximally plausible ground truth.